 Do children suddenly become wise to the ways of the world and the web at 14?
 Hardly.
 Given this, California has stepped in with the new law that effectively raises this age to 18, but only to the extent the law prohibits the marketing of certain types of products to minors.

 The Privacy Rights for California Minors in the Digital World Law is codified in section 22580 of the Business and Professions Code.
-The gist of that section is that online operators are prohibited from marketing the products listed below to minors under 18.
-Again, the online property must be directed at minors or there must be knowledge that minors are using the platform.
+The law prohibits online operators from marketing the products below to minors under 18.
+Again, the company must direct the website or app at minors or know minors are using the platform.
 For example, a website devoted to a game for kids aged 11 to 15 would need to comply with the law.

 Section 22580(i) of the code provides a list of the prohibited items: